axelmierczuk/sportyfin/README.md

 # -nba specifies finding streams for the NBA
 # -s allows sportyfin to use Selenium to scrape
 # -v enables verbose mode
-# -p specifies the port to run on
+# -p specifies the port to listen on
 # -l specifies the address to listen on

 sportyfin start -nba -s -v -l localhost -p 5000